The cones of g-vectors: Acknowledgment

 \section{Acknowledgment}

-We want to express our gratitude to Sota Asai, who pointed out a gap in the proof of Theorem \ref{076273627938} in the draft version of this paper.
-The authors' research is supported by the Iran National Science Foundation (INSF), Project No. 4003197.
+The authors thank Sota Asai for pointing out a gap in the proof of Theorem \ref{076273627938} in an earlier draft of this manuscript.
+The first author received an INNS Research Fellowship, and this work was partially funded by the Iran National Science Foundation (INSF), Project No. 4003197.

 { }